MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/request-your-data-move.md

 ![Data residency card](media/dataresidencyae.jpg)

 **You may not see this section if one of the following apply**:
-- Your tenant is not eligible for the move program.
+- Your tenant is not eligible for the Office 365 Move Program.
 Eligibility is determined by tenant signup country.
-- All of your data is already located in the new geo (see Data Location section of the page).
+- All of your core customer data at rest is already located in the new geo (see Data Location section of the page).

-If your organization has data residency requirements and you need to request early migration, click **Edit** on the top right of the section.
-A new section will appear on the right side of your screen explaining the details of the move program.
-Select the toggle button next to the text that says **Yes, my organization has data residency requirements**.
+If your organization has data residency requirements and you need to request early migration, click **Opt-in** on the top right of the section.
+A new section will appear on the right side of your screen explaining the details of the Office 365 Move Program.
+Select the toggle button next to the text that says **I want my organization's core customer data at rest to migrate**.
 Then, click **Save**.

 ![Datacenter opt-in action screen](media/dataresidencyflyoutae.jpg)

-You should see the text on the **Data Residency Option** section change to indicate **Your organization has requested to move its core customer data.** You'll also have a confirmation message in your message center.
+You should see the text on the **Data Residency** section change to indicate **Your organization has requested to move its core customer data.** You'll also have a confirmation message in your message center.
 This confirms that you have successfully requested a move.